-Whenever the page sends a request for a network resource the following sequence of events are emitted by Page:
+Whenever the page sends a request, such as for a network resource, the following events are emitted by playwright's page:

 'request'emitted when the request is issued by the page.

-'response'emitted when/if the response status and headers are received for the request.
+'response'emitted when/if the response is received for the request.

 'requestfinished'emitted when the response body is downloaded and the request is complete.